STAFF

 California Climate Action Corps Member

-Natalie (she/her) recently joined Grassroots Ecology as a 2024-25 California Climate Action Corps Fellow.
-She became a certified California Naturalist in 2022 through Grassroots Ecology’s Summer Naturalist Internship.
+Natalie (she/her) is a returning California Climate Action Corps Fellow with Grassroots Ecology.
 She is always learning about the evolutionary relationships between plants, and is interested in foraging, medicinal uses of plants, species ID, and what she calls “binography” (photography through binoculars).
-She studied at Rensselaer Polytechnic Institute and graduated with a dual B.S. in Environmental Science and Sustainability Studies, and is now also interning with Keep Coyote Creek Beautiful.
+She received her California Naturalist certification through Grassroots Ecology, and obtained a dual B.S. in Environmental Science and Sustainability Studies from Rensselaer Polytechnic Institute.
+She also interns with Keep Coyote Creek Beautiful.

 Valerie Lee